JHart96/bison_examples/examples/duration_data.md

     ## # … with 4 more variables: node_2_type <fct>, dyad_id <int>, node_1_id <int>,
     ## #   node_2_id <int>

-It will also be useful later to aggregate the dataframe at the dyad level, assign dyad IDs corresponding to each dyad, and calculate total event counts for each dyad.
-We can do this using:

 Now we have all of the data in the right format for fitting the model, we just need to put it into a list object.
-The data required by the statistical model is defined in `binary_model.stan`.
+The data required by the statistical model is defined in `duration_model.stan`.

 ``` r
 model_data <- list(